Sunscreen

 Sunscreen, also known as sunblock, (Note: Sunblock and sunscreen are often used as synonyms.
-However, the term "sunblock" is controversial and banned in the EU and USA as it might lead consumers to overestimate the effectiveness of products so labeled.) sun lotion or sun cream, is a photoprotective topical product for the skin that helps protect against sunburn and prevent skin cancer.
+However, the term "sunblock" is controversial and banned in the EU and the United States as it might lead consumers to overestimate the effectiveness of products so labeled.) sun lotion or sun cream, is a photoprotective topical product for the skin that helps protect against sunburn and prevent skin cancer.
 Sunscreens come as lotions, sprays, gels, foams (such as an expanded foam lotion or whipped lotion), sticks, powders and other topical products.
 Sunscreens are common supplements to clothing, particularly sunglasses, sunhats and special sun protective clothing, and other forms of photoprotection (such as umbrellas).
 Sunscreen is on the World Health Organization's List of Essential Medicines.

 Sunscreen products may be classified according to the type of active ingredient(s) present in the formulation (inorganic compounds or organic molecules) as: